 The route took riders from the centre of Birmingham, out west towards Stourbridge before looping up to South Staffordshire via Dudley and down into Worcestershire.
 Clipping the edge of Droitwich, the final stretch saw riders forced over the Clent hills and back into town to finish on Broad Street.

-I rode into town in good time to line up in my pen for a 8:10am start time.
+I rode into town in good time to line up in my pen for an 8:10 am start time.
 I found some of my club mates and was chatting away as time rolled on.
-Eventually at 8:30am we were given the signal to go.
+Eventually, at 8:30 am, we were given the signal to go.
 Apparently the delay was due to having to clear up some of the work of saboteurs who had left out some tacks as a welcoming present, nice of them.
 I saw some people repairing punctures, but nothing like my experience at La Ronde Picarde recently.

 Starting in a large pen meant that there were lots of riders scattered of varying quality.
 Luckily being able to use the full stretch of the Hagley Road meant that there was plenty of space early on.
 It was a novel experience being able to ride the wrong way down a road that was my commute once upon a time.

 We went similarly quickly over the rolling terrain for the next 20 miles, also averaging 20mph for the next hour.
-Lots of fun high-speed corners helped by guarantees that no traffic would be coming the other way helped to keep the speed up.
+Lots of fun high-speed corners helped by guarantees that no traffic was coming the other way helped to keep the speed up.
 We did however come across an oil spill that organisers had tried to cover in straw and give fair warning for.
 I later read that this was the deliberate work of some farmers in that area.
-One road in particular seemed to be a bottleneck.
-The combination of a narrow lane and lots of riders, some not looking round before making moves created some near misses.
+One road, especially, seemed to be a bottleneck.
+The combination of a narrow lane and lots of riders, some not looking around before making moves created some near misses.

 The quick pace at the start was starting to have an effect on me.
 Going so quickly, I’d not really taken the time to eat or drink quite enough.
 Combined with the start of a cold which showed itself the day before, my average speed went right down.
 I had a brief chat with Pascal who I ride with on the Gorilla Cafe rides, but he was hammering it and I couldn’t keep up.
 Dave also disappeared at this point.